-FORM 10-Q
+FORM 10-Q/A

-× QUARTERLY REPORT PURSUANT TO SECTION : 1934 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT C)F For the quarterly per riod ended March 29, 2015 or TRANSITION REPORT PURSUANT TO SECTION 1 1934 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT O)F For the transition period from to Commission File No. 001-11261 SONOCO PROD OUCTS COMPANY Incorporated under the laws of South Carolina I.R.S.
-Employer Identification No. 57-0248420 Hartsville, So Second St. uth Carolina 29550 e: 843/383-7000 duri ed to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 193 t was required to file such reports), and (2) has been subject to such filing 34 be s and posted on its corporate Web site, if any, every Interactive Data File req preceding 12 months (or such shorter period that the registrant was require cate by check mark whether the registrant is a large accelerated filer, an antitions of "large accelerated filer," "accelerated filer" and "smaller report accelerated filer, a non-accelerated filer, or a smaller reporting company.
-Sting company" in Rule 12b-2 of the Exchange Act.
-See the Lar ge accelerated filer Accelerated filer Noı n-accelerated filer □(do not check if a smaller repo orting company) Smaller reporting company Indi cate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No 🗷 Indi cate the number of shares outstanding of each of the issuer's classes of co ommon stock at April 16, 2015: Common stock, no par value: 100,899,718
+(Amendment No. 1)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the quarterly period ended March 29, 2015

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File No. 001-11261

+SONOCO PRODUCTS COMPANY

+Incorporated under the laws of South Carolina I.R.S.
+Employer Identification No. 57-0248420

+1 N. Second St. Hartsville, South Carolina 29550 Telephone: 843/383-7000

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \blacksquare No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or such shorter period that the registrant was required to submit and post such files).
+Yes 🗷 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer × Accelerated filer Non-accelerated filer \Box (do not check if a smaller reporting company) Smaller reporting company

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Indicate the number of shares outstanding of each of the issuer's classes of common stock at April 16, 2015:

+Common stock, no par value: 100,899,718